 What to bring with you on your Blue Mountains Sydney tour

 Bring comfortable walking shoes, hat, sunscreen, sunglasses, camera, water bottle and a jacket.
 At over one kilometre above sea level, it is generally about 6 degrees cooler that Sydney city.

-To request information about our Blue Mountains tour or any of our other tours, please contact us.
+To request information about our Sydney Mountains tour or any of our other tours, please contact us.